-This approach allowed us to invest comparable amounts of annotated data during fine-tuning across all models, while adjusting the number of augmentations based on computational resources: For fine-tuning the LLMs, which have more parameters and require more computational resources, we used 560 augmentations for training.
-For the encoder models, we generated 10,000 augmentations.
+This approach allows us to invest comparable amounts of annotated data during fine-tuning across all models, while adjusting the number of augmentations based on computational resources: For fine-tuning the LLMs, which have more parameters and require more computational resources, we use 560 augmentations for training.
+For the encoder models, we generate 10,000 augmentations.
 For the multilingually fine-tuned encoder, we concatenate the EN--DE, EN--FR, and EN--IT training data with projected labels.
-Detailed statistics of the iSTS-RSD training and test set are shown in Appendix~\ref{app:description-of-datasets} and an example of an augmented sample is presented in Appendix~\ref{app:augmented_input}.
+Detailed statistics of the iSTS-RSD training and test sets are shown in Appendix~\ref{app:description-of-datasets} and an example of an augmented sample is presented in Appendix~\ref{app:augmented_input}.